 Historically, our Volunteer Mechanics Class met Thursday nights for 3 hours and worked through a 10-week, once-a-week curriculum concerning all of the systems found on a bicycle.
-This was run and developed by Chris Nelsen for years, and successfully spread mechanics knowledge through the community with dividends.
+This was developed and taught by Chris Nelsen for years, and the class successfully spread mechanics’ knowledge through the community with dividends.

-For those of us lucky enough to taken the class with Chris over the last few years, we know how great of a program it was, and the extent to which it was the unique creation of Chris.
-Since Chris moved to Seattle this Spring we have been scrambling to decide how we would fulfill the educational component of our mission, beyond the hands on learning that happens in our shop, at co-ops started by B4H, and at external events.
+For those of us lucky enough to have taken the class with Chris over the last few years, we know the value of that class and the extent to which it was Chris’s unique creation.
+Since his move to Seattle in 2017, we have been working to decide how to fulfill the educational component of our mission beyond the hands-on learning at the shop, co-ops, or external events.

-- those of us staffing the shop can reserve a handful of bikes that, say, need a front hub overhaul, and stage them for the class, prioritizing and moving forward on other projects, saving the repair as a learning experience.
+- Shop staffers can reserve a handful of bikes that, say, need a front hub overhaul, and stage them for the class, prioritizing and moving forward on other projects, saving the repair as a learning experience.

-- students hoping to master their own bikes can look forward on the calendar, see a system they know needs attention, and come in to fix it, using our tools and grease, and learning the overhaul process for that system in the process.
+- Students hoping to maintain their own bikes can look forward on the calendar, see a system they know needs attention, come in to fix it using our tools and grease, and learn the overhaul process.

-- a new student could breeze through the class in a month and get an introductory diy degree in bikes, while someone else could dabble indefinitely and build up an education that way.
+- A new student could breeze through the class in a month and get an introductory DIY degree in bikes, while someone else could dabble as their schedule allows to build up knowledge that way.